 Update on Student Services

-The University of Maryland continues plan for reopening for Fall 2020.
+The University of Maryland is planning "for a resumption of in-person classes for the fall 2021 semester and a return to more normal operations" as noted in President Pines' message to the community on February 11, 2021.
 To view the most up-to-date information, including the reopening plan, news and announcements, and Reopening FAQs, please visit umd.edu/4Maryland.

 We encourage you to email email@example.com if you have questions specific to UMD and coronavirus.
 If you have a medical question or concern, please contact your physician.

 For questions, concerns, or specific requests as it pertains to student services at UMD, please email firstname.lastname@example.org.
 It is our promise to support our students in all ways possible.

 All visitors to STAMP are required to wear face coverings and follow the posted signs upon entering the building.
 Campus members can enter STAMP by swiping valid University ID’s and the general public can enter STAMP by entering through the Main Entrance only.
 STAMP is taking precautions by cleaning public spaces throughout the building twice a day and installing plexiglass around desk areas.
 Members can request room reservations online and will only allow max capacity.
 STAMP is still offering Grab-and-go or sit-down dining.
 The UPS Store and M&T are still available.
 Visit stamp.umd.edu/reopen for more information.